How Deep Should I Go on Dips? (Revealed!)

 You should dip until your upper and lower arms are approximately 90 degrees to each other.
 Some people will state that your dip depth should see your shoulders slightly below your elbows.
 This is fine as long as you don’t go past the 90 degree angle.
-If you go further you’ll take the stress of the actual working muscles, i.e. chest, shoulders, and triceps, and then your ligaments, tendons, and other connective tissues will take over.
+If you go further you’ll take the stress off the actual working muscles, i.e. chest, shoulders, and triceps, and then your ligaments, tendons, and other connective tissues will take over.

-1. Should You Go All the Way Down on Dips?
+Should You Go All the Way Down on Dips?

 Personally, I think most lifters, new or advanced, try to go too deep when performing dips.